PyChina/weekly/content/Issue/issue-392.md

 - [调试 TensorFlow 覆盖率](https://pycoders.com/link/2770/web)
     + NED BATCHELDER

-“It started with a coverage.py issue: Coverage not working for TensorFlow Model call function.
+"It started with a coverage.py issue: Coverage not working for TensorFlow Model call function.
 A line in the code is executing, but coverage.py marks it as unexecuted.
-How could that be?”
+How could that be?"

 (`是也乎:`